80 Chinese cos currently active in India, equity investment negligible

-New Delhi, Feb 9 (IANS) As the Indian government pushes the 'Aatmanirbhar Bharat' vision, official data show that about 80 Chinese companies established in India are 'active' currently.
+New Delhi: As the Indian government pushes the 'Aatmanirbhar Bharat' vision, official data show that about 80 Chinese companies established in India are 'active' currently.

 Union Finance Minister said on Tuesday that a total of 92 Chinese companies had established their place of business in India with approval from the Reserve Bank of India under the Foreign Exchange Management Act, 1999 (FEMA).
 Out of these, 80 companies are having their status as 'active' as on date.